 If you have a risk factor for melanoma, talk to your doctor about mole mapping and getting checked more often.

 Visit your family doctor (GP) first.
-He or she will examine your skin carefully.
+They will examine your skin carefully.
 They can then refer you to hospital for a biopsy.
 Some GPs may take a sample of the affected skin and have it tested.
 But many GPs prefer that a skin specialist (dermatologist) removes a suspected melanoma.

 A biopsy means taking a sample of cells and looking at them under a microscope to see if there are cancer cells in the sample.
 Usually the entire mole is removed by a dermatologist or plastic surgeon and examined.